People Considering COBRA

 - If you enroll in a Covered California plan and make a payment before your employer coverage ends, Covered California will pick up where your employer coverage leaves off.
 There is no need for COBRA.

-- If you use a COBRA plan to cover the one- or two-month gap that can happen when you enroll in Covered California after losing employer coverage, you must cancel the COBRA coverage once the Covered California plan becomes effective.
+- If you use a COBRA plan to cover the one-month gap that can happen when you enroll in Covered California after losing employer coverage, you must cancel the COBRA coverage once the Covered California plan becomes effective.
 If you have both COBRA coverage and Covered California at the same time, and you receive financial help to help you pay your Covered California premium, when you file your federal taxes, state taxes, or both, you will have to pay back some or all of the financial help you received for the months that you also had COBRA.

 Canceling COBRA to Enroll in Covered California